mac2324/Technika-final/README.md

 # Technika
-Go to https://technika-final.aaahanamehrotra.repl.co to see the website
+Go to https://technika-final.aaahanamehrotra.repl.co see the website